-How to get oil & grease out of clothes
+How to get oil stains out of clothes and help remove grease

-Oil can be drawn out of clothes by blotting with a paper towel and allowing baking soda to absorb it, similar to how you would get gasoline out of clothes.
+Using baking soda for oil stains can be a successful cleaning method.
+Oil can be drawn out of clothes by blotting with a paper towel and allowing baking soda to absorb it, similar to how you would try to get gasoline out of clothes.
 Another way to draw oil out of clothes is to use dishwashing liquid.
 Just as dishwashing liquid effectively removes grease from your dishes, it can do the same on your clothing.

 Does hairspray get oil out of clothes?